-Starting a business in Alaska will mean potentially registering with a number of federal, state and local agencies.
+Starting a small business in Alaska will mean potentially registering with a number of federal, state, and local agencies.
 Let’s take a look at common licenses and permits a business will register for in Alaska.

-City Business License – In addition to the state business license, some cities also require businesses to be licensed in order to operate.
+In addition to the state business license application, some cities also require businesses to be licensed to operate.
 Rules for business registration vary depending on location and what the business does.
 Below are a few cities that have licensing requirements.

-Fairbanks – The City of Fairbanks requires every person or legal entity within City limits that was required to obtain a state business license, to obtain an annual city business license as well.
-The cost of a Fairbanks business license is $40 for most new businesses.
+Fairbanks – The City of Fairbanks requires every person or legal entity within City limits that was required to obtain a state business license to obtain an annual city business license as well.
+The filing fee for a Fairbanks business license is $40 for most new businesses.
 The renewal cost varies depending on the gross receipts of the products or services sold by the company.

-Kenai – A Kenai Peninsula Borough Sales Tax Certificate is required by the City whenever there is any business being conducted within Kenai City limits.
+Kenai – A Kenai Peninsula Borough Sales Tax Certificate is required by the City whenever any business activity is being conducted within Kenai City limits.

-Matanuska-Susitna – Any individual, or company engaging in a business activity in the Matanuska-Susitna Borough will need to register for a business license.
+Matanuska-Susitna – Any individual or company engaging in business activity in the Matanuska-Susitna Borough will need to register for a business license.

-The cost for a Matanuska-Susitna business license is $100 and is renewed every other year.
+The business license fee in Matanuska-Susitna is $100 and will need to be renewed every other year.

-Professional License – A variety of professions in the state are regulated and need to be registered before offering certain services.
-A few common professions that require licensing in Alaska include; acupuncturists, barbers, home inspectors, accountants and many more.
-Additional information, fees and licensing requirements for professions are available from the Alaska Division of Corporations, Business & Professional Licensing.
+A variety of professions in the state are regulated and need to be registered before offering certain services.
+A few common occupations that require licensing in Alaska include; acupuncturists, barbers, home inspectors, accountants, and many more.
+Additional information, fees, and licensing requirements for professions are available from the Alaska Division of Corporations, Business & Professional Licensing.